Buying guide📺 Live TV & Sports

 - Out-of-market Sunday afternoon games

 NFL+ makes the most sense for commuters or people who follow the game on the go.
-It is a poor substitute for a living-room streaming service.
+It's a poor substitute for a living-room streaming service.

 Thursday Night Football is exclusive to Amazon Prime Video.
-If you want those games and don't already have Prime, a membership runs around $14โ15 per month (or roughly $139 per year).
-Given that Prime also includes two-day shipping, Prime Video's general library, Amazon Music, and other perks, the effective cost of TNF is low if you were going to subscribe anyway.
+If you want those games and don't already have Prime, a membership runs about $14.99/month or $139/year (as of June 2026).
+Given that Prime also includes free shipping, Prime Video's general library, Amazon Music, and other perks, the effective cost of TNF is low if you were going to subscribe anyway.

-All of them carry the major broadcast networks (CBS, Fox, NBC, ABC/ESPN) plus NFL Network.
-Prices have drifted upward across the board; expect to pay roughly $70โ90 per month for a base plan that includes sports.
+All of the full bundles carry the major broadcast networks (CBS, Fox, NBC, plus ESPN/ABC) and NFL Network.
+Prices have drifted upward across the board.

-YouTube TV remains the most popular choice among cord-cutters for its clean interface, unlimited DVR, and the fact that it also sells Sunday Ticket as an add-on โ making it a one-stop shop for out-of-market games.
-Sunday Ticket pricing has fluctuated; the standalone package runs several hundred dollars per season, with discounts for YouTube TV subscribers.
+YouTube TV remains the most popular choice among cord-cutters for its clean interface, unlimited DVR, and the fact that it also sells Sunday Ticket as an add-on — making it a one-stop shop for out-of-market games.
+It now also offers a cheaper Sports plan at $64.99/month that keeps ESPN and your local networks if you don't need the full channel list.

 Pros

-- Single subscription covers all four major broadcast networks plus ESPN and NFL Network.
+- A single subscription covers the major broadcast networks plus ESPN and NFL Network.

 - Cloud DVR lets you record games and watch on delay.